Once you have the preliminaries in place, you can begin planning the individual months.

 I plotted “sense of taste” in the month of September.
 Just because I put an emphasis on taste in September didn’t mean I didn’t refer to it throughout the year.
 It’s just that it was the perfect time of year to introduce it, and I kept reinforcing it throughout the season, and then throughout the year, I circled back to it.

 I did the same with parts of the body and emotions.
-I tried as much as possible to have them fit into the most appropriate month.
-Mapping things out in this way lets me be ahead of the game so that I can keep on the lookout for related activities or materials long before I have to implement them.
+I tried to fit them into the most appropriate month as much as possible.
+Mapping things out in this way lets me be ahead of the game so that I can look for related activities or materials long before I have to implement them.

 Take time with this step.
 Peruse Pinterest for inspiration, and see what other teachers do at this time of year.
 Combine those ideas with your therapeutic recommendations, and voila!
 You’ve mapped out the months!